alexhkurz/introduction-to-coalgebraic-logic/contents/Powerdomains.md

 The theory can also be developed internally in a topos.

 Many results on powerdomains generalise to quantale enriched categories.
-And some even survives the move to categories or higher categories.
+And some even survive the move to categories or higher categories.
+The analogy here is that the powerset functor, or rather $\mathcal U$ and $\mathcal D$, generalise to taking presheaves.

 ...